greenelab/core-accessory-interactome/README.md

 bash install.sh
 ```
 6. Navigate to any of the analysis directories listed in the table above to see the code for how analyses were performed.
 To reproduce the results and figures of the paper, run the analysis directories in order.

+## Acknowledgements
+We would like to thank Jake Crawford for very insightful discussions about methods and interpretation of gene correlation analyses.
+We would also like to thank all other members of Greene lab (Natalie Davidson, Ben Heil, Ariel Hippen, David Nicholson,  Milton Pividori,  Halie Rando, Taylor Reiter) for helpful comments and code review.